 About Edible Reading

-Restaurants came too: over the last nine years Reading has become home to a bevy of excellent independent restaurants, some of which have now featured in the national press.
+Restaurants came too: over the last ten years Reading has become home to a bevy of excellent independent restaurants, some of which have now featured in the national press.
 And not only have Reading’s restaurants cropped up in the national papers, but I’m proud to say that the blog has too, with mentions in The Sunday Times and The Mail On Sunday.

 Although Edible Reading has been running since 2013, the principles are the same.
 I spend my own money, and I don’t accept freebies (for more detail on the ER policy on comped meals, check here).
 I visit restaurants anonymously – because it’s about the food and the experience, not getting special treatment.
 And my venues are often suggested, requested or recommended by my readers: click on this page if you want to find out more about that.
+And if you’re looking for somewhere to eat my list shows all the open restaurants I’ve reviewed in the past.

 12 thoughts on “About Edible Reading